mikaelj/ga-h97n-wifi-hackintosh/README.md

 #### AppleALC.kext

-- Enables onboard Realtek audio
-- Enables additional NVIDIA HDMI audio devices

-AppleALC.kext is a plug-in of Lilu.kext.
-If you are not using NVIDIA graphics, and not using onboard audio then you do not need AppleALC.kext.
+- Digital and analog audio support starting from the OS installation

+AppleALC.kext is a Lilu plugin and does nothing without Lilu.kext.

 #### FakeSMC.kext